 - 1 teaspoon ground cinnamon

-- 3 oz (80 g) marzipan (a dough made from almonds found in the baking isle at your grocery store)
+- 80 grams marzipan a dough made from almonds found in the baking isle at your grocery store

-- Add the almond flour to a dry non-stick pan and roast until golden brown.
+- Add the almond flour to a dry non-stick pan and roast until starting to turn a golden color.
 Transfer to a small bowl and let cool.